-The Business Assurance Team (BAT) is responsible for the routine monitoring of all of RSG’s customer facing teams ensuring that the Practice Group adheres to (and can evidence that we are adhering to) the set regulatory requirements.
-The BAT is also responsible for providing the RSG Executive with up to date and timely information on key risks and issues across the Practice Group, and for delivering internal (non-legal) training and the maintenance of all training records.
+The Quality Assurance Review Team (QART) is responsible for the routine monitoring of all FCA regulated customer facing teams ensuring that Practice Groups adhere to (and can evidence that we are adhering to) the set regulatory requirements.
+The QART is also responsible for providing the Executive with up to date and timely information on key risks and issues across the Practice Groups, and for delivering internal (non-legal) training and the maintenance of all training records.

 The hours are Monday - Friday working 8.30am-5pm or 9am-5.30pm.

 - To undertake and document file and call audits in accordance with the agreed RSG Call and File Monitoring standards and respective unit Training & Competence (T&C) scheme, in a timely manner, to provide evidence allowing the unit to monitor its compliance with regulatory, legal and client standards;

 - To liaise with Team Leaders to provide monthly reports of call and file audits per case handler and other staff to be used for feedback in 1-2-1s and to ensure that any areas where non-compliance is identified are flagged up to allow the Team Leader to resolve the identified issues swiftly;